bradyemerson/Open-Textbooks/README.md

 ## Additional Resources

 * Getchabooks has open-sourced their code base, which includes a complete textbook comparison site with scraping of Barnes and Nobles and Follett stores.  https://github.com/getchabooks/getchabooks
-* [Hubify](http://hubify.com) is a service that has automated the textbook scrapers, and will do all the work for your site.
-They handle all the scaling, proxy concerns, rate limiting, etc.